wireapp/wire-server/docs/src/developer/reference/config-options.md

 `useProxyOnMobile` is an optional field.
 If `true`, mobile clients should use the CRL proxy.
 If missing, null or false, mobile clients should not use the CRL proxy.

 `crlProxy` contains the URL to the CRL proxy.
-(Not that this field is optional in the server config, but mandatory when the team feature is updated via the team feature API.)
+(Note that this field is optional in the server config, but mandatory when the team feature is updated via the team feature API.)

 ```yaml
 # galley.yaml